Code-Institute-Submissions/SianJade-smoking-rolo-sideshow-website/README.md

 Stream One Project: User-Centric Frontend Development - Code Institute

-This website is to promote indie-rock band The Smoking Rolo Sideshow, and to keep fans of the band updated on news such as tours and new music releases; as well as to provide background information on the band to potential new fans who are only just discovering them, and to provide them with easy access to the band's videos and back catalogue of music.

-A Japanese version of the page has also been included, as the band's record sales were highest in both the UK and Japan, and they have a sizeable following in both countries.
+Having an online presence is vital for the continued success and growth of any band in the modern era - with that in mind, the purpose of this website is to promote indie-rock band The Smoking Rolo Sideshow.
+The site will alllow fans of the band updated on news such as tours and new music releases; as well as to provide background information on the band to potential new fans who are only just discovering them, and to provide them with easy access to the band's videos and back catalogue of music.
+A Japanese version of the page has also been included, as the band's record sales were highest in both the UK and Japan, and they have a sizeable following in both countries and so it made sense to create a version of the site which would be accessible to this demographic, rather than potentially alienating a large portion of the band's fanbase.

 A live desktop demo can be found [here](https://sianjade.github.io/smoking-rolo-sideshow-website/).

+Wireframes for all device sizes for the website can be found in the [wireframes](https://github.com/SianJade/smoking-rolo-sideshow-website/tree/master/assets/wireframes) folder within the assets directory in this repository.

 ## UX